Observation of a multiplicity dependence in the $p_{\rm T}$-differential charm baryon-to-meson ratios in proton-proton collisions at $\sqrt{s} = 13$ TeV: Results

 The \pt-differential spectra of \Dzero, \Ds, and \Lambdac hadrons, measured in $|y|<0.5$, are shown in Fig.~\ref{fig:corryield_SPD} for the \inel class and the four multiplicity classes selected using the \ntrkl estimator at midrapidity.
 The statistical and total systematic uncertainties are shown by vertical error bars and boxes, respectively, as for all the figures in this section.
 The \pt spectra of the individual decay channels \LctopKpi and \LctopKzeros, as well as the \Dzero, \Ds, and \Lambdac yields in the multiplicity classes selected using the \vzeromperc estimator at forward rapidity, are reported in Ref.~\cite{publicnote}.
 The bottom panels of Fig.~\ref{fig:corryield_SPD} present the ratios to the \inel class, for which the multiplicity-dependent systematic sources were considered as uncorrelated among different multiplicity classes and the contributions of the tracking and PID efficiency, the shape of MC \pt spectra and \zvtx distribution, the beauty feed-down, and the branching ratio as correlated.
 The statistical uncertainties and the systematic uncertainties related to the selection efficiency and to the raw-yield extraction were considered partially correlated with respect to the measurement performed in the \inel class.

 The measured \pt-differential yields increase from the lowest to the highest multiplicity class for the three hadron species.
 Their ratios to \inel increase (decrease) with increasing \pt for the highest (lowest) multiplicity class, suggesting a plateau towards $\pt > 10$~\gevc, as recently observed for the light-flavour hadrons in Refs.~\cite{Acharya:2020zji, Acharya:2019kyh, Acharya:2018orn}, where it was explained as a hardening of the measured \pt spectra with increasing \dNchdeta.
-The effect was shown to be more pronounced for protons than for kaons and pions, and similar for strange baryons and mesons.
+Different MPI models were able to describe such effects~\cite{ALICE:2019dfi}, and it was shown to be more pronounced for protons than for kaons and pions, while similar for strange baryons and mesons.

 In order to investigate potential differences in the \dNchdeta dependence of the \Dzero-meson production with respect to the \Ds meson and \Lambdac baryon, the \DsDzero and \LcDzero yield ratios are compared in different multiplicity event classes in Fig.~\ref{fig:charmhadron_ratios}, considering both forward and midrapidity multiplicity estimators.
 The sources of uncertainty assumed to be uncorrelated between different charm-hadron species included the raw-yield extraction, the selection efficiency, the shape of the MC \pt spectra, the \zvtx distribution, and the branching ratio.
 The systematic uncertainty deriving from the variation of the multiplicity-interval limits was propagated as partially correlated, while the other systematic uncertainties were assumed to be fully correlated.